 Planning for “Ready for the World” began in 2004 as UT’s Quality Enhancement Plan, which was required for reaccreditation from the Southern Association of Colleges and Schools.
 The reaccreditation phase ended in the fall of 2005 with UT receiving a highly positive 10-year SACS reaccreditation.

 RFTW is under the auspices of the Office of the Provost.

 An executive committee and a broadly representative steering committee work in tandem to administer the program.

-The executive committee includes Provost Susan Martin, Vice Provost for Academic Affairs Sally McMillan, Vice Provost and Dean of the Graduate School Carolyn Hodges, and Associate Provost Pia Wood, who also directs the Center for International Education.
+The executive committee includes Provost Susan Martin, Vice Provost for Academic Affairs Robert Hinde, Vice Provost and Dean of the Graduate School Carolyn Hodges, and Associate Provost Pia Wood, who also directs the Center for International Education.
 The Steering Committee includes representatives drawn from the faculty and administration of the academic colleges, students, the Council on Diversity and Inclusiveness and other campus constituencies.